 In the cloud era, SMBs will be able to utilize the cloud to compete with enterprises.
 Mullich references David Dobson, a VP at hosting provider CA Technologies, who says that global reach will be instantly accessible.
 Startups will be able to scale and make a name for themselves within days.
 These companies will be able to reach the masses without the need for on-premises data centers or colocation, says Dobson: “Instead of deploying on-site infrastructure to run their operations, companies can access infrastructure-as-a-service.”

 If you are in the healthcare industry, you are probably aware that unencrypted laptops and mobile devices represent one of the most common HIPAA (Health Insurance Portability and Accountability Act) violations.
 That’s unsurprising when you consider that 10,278 laptops are reported stolen each week at three dozen of the largest airports in the country.

 Greg Bell, auditing and tax security specialist at KPMG, notes that if you want to go the traditional route, “people can carry a laptop with all their secrets, like customer and payroll information.”
 You just need to encrypt that data.

 However, many nations have made it illegal to bring un-encrypted computers across their borders.
 The cloud does away with that issue by keeping all the data at a distance.
 You don’t have to store your information on the PC anymore.
 Instead, you use it just as you do the Internet – a device through which you simply get access to the information and manage it.

-One of the most user-friendly, affordable ways to get running on the cloud is with a cPanel cloud VPS Hosting.
+One of the most user-friendly, affordable ways to get running on the cloud is with a cPanel Cloud Hosting.
 You can move your business from the second platform of IT (PC-server computing) to the third platform (cloud, mobile, big data, social), with a system that has been trusted by Linux open source users for many years.
-Get your cPanel Cloud VPS up and running in 30 seconds!
+Get your cPanel Cloud Server up and running in 30 seconds!

 By Kent Roberts